Quantitative Dynamic Phase Mapping via Single-Arm Field-Correlation Ghost Imaging: Principle

 The proposed single-arm CD-GI system employs a post-modulation heterodyne architecture to achieve quantitative dynamic phase mapping.
-The overall optical layout and signal flow are schematically illustrated in Fig.\ref{fig:setup}.
+The overall optical layout and signal flow are schematically illustrated in Fig.~\ref{fig:setup}.
+In this single-arm architecture, only the object path traverses the target environment, while the LO beam is routed locally at the receiver.

 The experimental setup centers around a narrow-linewidth laser operating at 1550 nm.
-The coherent laser output is delivered via a single-mode fiber (SMF) and split into an illumination path, which constitutes the object arm for CD-GI, and a local oscillator (LO) path using a fiber beam splitter (BS), leveraging robust optical fiber sensor technology \cite{giallorenzi1982optical} to establish a strict phase-coherent relationship between the two beams.
+The coherent laser output is delivered via a single-mode fiber (SMF) and split into an illumination path, which constitutes the object arm for CD-GI, and an LO path using a fiber beam splitter (BS), leveraging robust optical fiber sensor technology \cite{giallorenzi1982optical} to establish a strict phase-coherent relationship between the two beams.